Bumstriker112/UW-Madison-Stats-Club-Data-Challenge-Falll-2025/README.md

 ## Data Challenge Questions:

-Contrary to how we have done things in the past, you are in **NO WAY** expected to answer each of the questions below, and nor are you expected to follow the *Example Methods*.
+Contrary to how we have done things in the past, you are in **NO WAY** expected to answer each of the questions below, nor are you expected to follow the *Example Methods*.
 The list of questions is meant to encourage you to form **one or more research-like questions** that allow your group the freedom to explore something of interest.
 The questions are intended to be open-ended but not vague.
 If you are confused, please reach out to the Vice President [Spencer Venancio](mailto:svenancio@wisc.edu) or any of the other board members (contacts below).